vini-chaves/vini-chaves/README.md

 <h3 align="left">A QA Engineer and Data Science student/enthusiast</h3>
 <hr>

 I love to code and figure out how to solve deep problems using computation solutions.
-My main focus are Data Science, RPA development.
+My main focus are Data Science and RPA development.

-I am also a student at USP/Esalq, at the MBA for Data Science and Analytics.
+I am also a student at USP/Esalq, on the MBA for Data Science and Analytics course.

 * 🌍  I'm based in Campinas, Brazil
 * ✉️  You can contact me at [viniciuschaves@poli.ufrj.com](mailto:viniciuschaves@poli.ufrj.com)